Our roadmap to 2040

 Aviation: An "all of the above" approach

-Nearly 60 percent of our reported operational emissions come from the use of jet fuel in our fleet of approximately 700 aircraft.
+About 80 percent of our direct Scope 1 emissions comes from the use of jet fuel in our fleet of approximately 700 aircraft.
 Beyond efforts to reduce fuel usage overall through conservation programs and fleet modernization, we continue to advocate for greater quantities of cost-effective, lower-emissions alternative fuels.

 Our goals